 How They Met

 As is common in European royal families, Queen Elizabeth and Prince Philip of Greece are distant cousins.
 Both are great-great-grandchildren of the OG bride, Queen Victoria.
-They first met when she was 13 and he was 18, when the then-princess visited the Royal Navy College with her family (he was a cadet in training), and evidently it was love at first site.
+They first met when she was 13 and he was 18 when the then-princess visited the Royal Navy College with her family (he was a cadet in training), and evidently it was love at first sight.

 Marion Crawford, the queen's nanny at the time, noted in her book that Elizabeth "never took her eyes off him."
 Elizabeth's cousin, Margaret Rhodes told Vanity Fair, "She never looked at anyone else."

 Philip and the princess continued to correspond while he was at sea during World War II.
 Philip regularly visited the royal family while on leave from the navy, spending time with Elizabeth at Windsor Castle and Balmoral, the family's Scottish estate (one of the queen's favorite places to this day).

 After the war, Philip relocated to London and frequently visited the young princess at Buckingham Palace.

 Philip proposed to Elizabeth after a monthlong vacation at Balmoral with her family.
 Her father insisted that the engagement be kept under wraps until the princess turned 21.
 Philip then gave up his title as H.R.H.
 Prince Philip of Greece.

 Her veil was, of course, topped off with a diamond tiara, made from a necklace given to Queen Victoria as a wedding present.

 Much like Prince William and Duchess Kate after them, Queen Elizabeth and Prince Philip's nuptials took place at Westminster Abbey.
 But the wedding was the first major event to grace London since the end of the war.
 The king insisted on a quiet wedding, so as not to offend the British people, and the princess even saved up ration cards to purchase a wedding gown.

 Only 150 guests attended the wedding celebration, a luncheon at Buckingham Palace which featured a towering, tiered wedding cake.